 Did you know that from February 1st every year, penalties and interest charges accumulate on your unpaid tax bill in Texas, and you end up paying more than your original bill?
 Interest is 12.0% per year on your base tax bill outstanding every month until the account is fully paid.

 You will be ordered to show up to court hearings.
-Lawyers may abstract the judgment against you, creating a public record of your delinquency and attaching as a claim the obligation you owe the county against any real other real property you own or inherit.
+Lawyers may abstract the judgment against you, creating a public record of your delinquency and attaching as a claim the obligation you owe the county against any other real property you own or inherit.
 Your property will be publicly posted for judicial foreclosure sale, and ultimately foreclosed upon.

-Due to the property tax lien judgment, you might find it difficult to sell other unrelated property you own, refinance that property, or qualify for a loan unless you pay the property taxes and the lien is removed and the judgment is satisfied.
-Although liens don’t show on your credit report, they are public records, and potential creditors will know you have a lien on the property and your overall credit profile will be negatively affected.
+The judgment against you will affect your ability to obtain unrelated financing and negatively affect your credit profile, even if not your score.
+Due to the property tax lien, you might find it difficult to sell your property or unrelated property you own, refinance your home, or qualify for a loan unless you pay the property taxes and the lien is removed.
+Although liens don’t show on your credit report, they are public records, and potential creditors will know you have a lien on the property, and your overall credit profile will be negatively affected.

 AFIC can provide you with an instant quote by completing the form on our homepage.
 For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits: